 One of the hardest things about pregnancy for me was having to go without alcohol.
 I’m not a hard drinker but I like to have a glass of wine or two in the evening to relax.
 A majority of alcohol-free drinks are not that great (alcohol-free red wine was probably one of the worst things I ever tried) but this sparkling wine was excellent.
 It’s another non-Japanese product but if you’re a fan of Japanese alcohol, you may like alcohol-free umeshu, which can be found at any grocery store or on Amazon.

 When you’re pregnant, it’s especially important to try not to get sick, which is why this hand sanitizer was great to have, especially when commuting.
 You can hang it on your bag for easy access and unlike other things I’ve hung on my bag, it has never fallen off.
-This gel also doesn’t irritate my skin like some other hand sanitizers do.
+This gel also doesn’t irritate my skin as some other hand sanitizers do.

-Products I Didn’t Love
+Pregnancy Products in Japan That I Didn’t Love

 I’m glad I got these for free because they taste awful and almost rancid.
 I got my husband to try some and the look on his face reassured me that I was not crazy.
 Do not recommend.